ukBaz/ukBaz.github.io/howto/python_gio_1.md

 properties.
 This means that if one or more of the properties change on the object, the`org.freedesktop.DBus.Properties.PropertiesChanged` signal will be emitted.
-The PyOBject library does some work to make this easier by presenting the [g-properties-changed](https://lazka.github.io/pgi-docs/Gio-2.0/classes/DBusProxy.html#Gio.DBusProxy.signals.g_properties_changed) signal on our proxy.
+The PyGObject library does some work to make this easier by presenting the [g-properties-changed](https://lazka.github.io/pgi-docs/Gio-2.0/classes/DBusProxy.html#Gio.DBusProxy.signals.g_properties_changed) signal on our proxy.
 This signal corresponds to the`PropertiesChanged` D-Bus signal on the